yoyurec/logseq-banners-plugin/README.md

     * Photo of the day: `https://source.unsplash.com/1600x900/daily`
     * Search terms.
 Add comma separated terms after `?` at the end (for default settings or in props at specific page): `https://source.unsplash.com/1600x900?red,house`

 For ex.
-"Dafault journal banner" - `https://source.unsplash.com/featured/1600x900?diary`
+"Default journal banner" - `https://source.unsplash.com/featured/1600x900?diary`

 ## What is Logseq?
 Logseq is a privacy-first, open-source knowledge base.
 Visit https://logseq.com for more information.